Flight to Nice

 1865: Several local guides and/or British mountaineers have worked a way up the highest peaks in Europe looking for the least severe route (normal route).
 Matterhorn is yet unclimbed, though Italian guide Jean-Antoine Carrel and British Edward Whymper each undertook a multitude of noteworthy explorations and attempts.
 Now, in July, Whymper and Carrel will climb together, they cancel, then the stories diverge.
 Anyway, it escalates into a race.
 Whymper bets on the Hörnli ridge while the Italian guide sticks with the Lion ridge.

 Both will succeed to reach the top with their party.
-But it is Whymper's descent that will make it in the newspapers.
-This because of one step of a British guide in the team.
-It happens when they're descending the Hörnli ridge (side of the famous Matterhorn view) for one hour.
-Each man carefully in turn puts a foot downward.
+But it is Whymper's descent that will make it in the newspapers all because of one step of one of the British in the team.
+It starts on descent, down the Hörnli ridge (side of the famous Matterhorn view).
+For one hour already they've been going down, each man in turn carefully puts a foot to help them downwards.

 It will haunt them and their careers for years to come.
 It instantly ruins Taugwalder's guiding career.
 In the next 100 years, partly as a result of her popularity, Matterhorn will swallow more than 500 other lives on her flanks (According to Wikipedia Ueli Steck today holds a speed record up the mountain, but actually that's Dani Arnald according to the sponsored media.. well anyway, the interesting ascents are not automatically the mediatized ones).
 Carrel will guide lots of mountaineers safe up and down the Cervino.
 Whymper is not a mountain guide but makes his living as an artist, the job that initially brought him to the Alps.
 Now he starts a book on his mediatized ascent: Scrambles amongst the Alps.